icicimov/blog/_posts/2017-2-15-OpenATTIC-2-node-cluster-setup.md

 {% include series.html %}

-Packages downloaded from OpenATTIC official site and ready for install, I want to test most of the modules available hence have downloaded all/most of the deb packages available:
+Packages for `version 1.2.1` downloaded from OpenATTIC official site and ready for install, I want to test most of the modules available hence have downloaded all/most of the deb packages available:

 ```
 root@oattic01:~# ls -1 openattic* | sort